 Compliance is a necessary requirement of doing business within the life sciences industry, and rightly so.
 However, for life sciences organisations it is costly and complex and poses a serious risk to their business if not adhered to correctly.

-Meeting regulatory and compliance requirements is a complex and cross-functional effort across the organization with data sources often spread across siloed infrastructures and in a variety of data formats.
+Meeting regulatory and compliance requirements is a complex and cross-functional effort across the organisation with data sources often spread across siloed infrastructures and in a variety of data formats.
 The complexity comes in various forms; the growing amount of data and where it lives, how that data is used around the business (creating multiple touch points) and the technologies that create and manage the data, including legacy and emerging technologies.

 The result is often a decrease in operational efficiency and productivity due to the increase in complexity to meet regulations and provide the related reporting.
 A lack of specialist in-house compliance and technology skills also creates a need for additional assurances when looking to create robust processes to meet compliance requirements, both ongoing and new.